shaloo/docs.arcana/docs/howto/use-wallet-to-manage-nfts.md

 <img class="an-screenshots-noeffects" src="/img/an_wallet_combined_notify.png" width="20%"/><br></br><br></br>

 Once a send NFT transaction is confirmed, it is processed.
-On completion, it will show up as 'success' in the **Notifiation Tab**.
+On completion, it will show up as 'success' in the **Notification Tab**.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_nft_activity.png" width="20%"/><br></br><br></br>